prologin/concours-site/README.md

 ## Cloning

-You obviously need the site source but also the problem repository, for training/contest to work. `--depth=1` is a convenient flag to reduce the amount of downloaded data by ignoring the git history.
+You obviously need the site source and its submodules, thus you have to clone this repository using the `--recursive` flag.
+You will also need the problem repository, for training/contest to work. `--depth=1` is a convenient flag to reduce the amount of downloaded data by ignoring the git history.
 Remove this flag if you think you will need to work on `problems`.

     :::console
     # Do this once!